DyoungMCWI/RevitLookup/Contributing.md

 ```

 For custom visualization of specific data types, create specialized templates following the pattern above and register them in the appropriate style selectors.

+## UI Development and Testing

+RevitLookup provides a dedicated environment for UI development and testing without launching Revit, which significantly speeds up the development cycle.
+All UI changes should first be developed and tested in the `RevitLookup.UI.Playground` project using the `Debug Frontend` solution configuration.

+### Setting Up the UI Playground

+1. Select the `Debug Frontend` configuration from the solution configuration dropdown.
+2. Set `RevitLookup.UI.Playground` as the startup project.

+### Benefits of UI Playground

+- **Faster Development Cycle**: No need to wait for Revit to launch, which can save significant time during UI development.
+- **Isolated Testing**: Test UI components in isolation without Revit's complexity.
+- **Mock Data**: The playground uses mock data that simulates real Revit objects for realistic UI testing.

+### UI Development Workflow

+1. **Design and Implement** your UI changes in the `RevitLookup.UI.Playground` project.
+2. **Test and Debug** your changes in the playground environment.
+3. **Refine and Polish** your UI based on the test results.
+4. **Integrate** your changes into the main RevitLookup codebase only after you're satisfied with the results in the playground.